 Off Street Cafe

 It’s no wonder this woman-operated restaurant has been thriving since 1996.
 The service is fast yet warm, while the cooking is familiar and solidly executed.
-It’s open every day from 7 a.m. to 2 p.m. with everything from chicken-fried steak with homemade biscuits to veggie skillets on the menu.
+It’s open every day from 7 a.m. to 2 p.m. with chicken-fried steak with homemade biscuits and veggie skillets on the menu.

 Country Touch Cafe